A NSW Government website

 EnergyCo is committed to working with potentially affected landowners to minimise impacts on farming, mining and other business activities through the life of the project.
 During the planning phase, we want to understand farming operations and other possible property impacts or concerns to inform the design and location of the transmission route.
 This could include avoiding dwellings and high value land, minimising fragmentation of blocks, limiting construction access and other amenity issues.

+EnergyCo will need to acquire private land and easement rights to build the REZ transmission project.
 Easements are when we acquire legal right of access to a section of land for the purposes of building and maintaining transmission lines.
-You can read our property and easement acquisition fact sheet for further details on how EnergyCo will acquire easement rights for the REZ transmission project.
+You can read our property and easement acquisition fact sheet for further details on how EnergyCo is acquiring easement rights for the REZ transmission project.

 We appreciate easements can be a cause of concern for property owners who use their land for agricultural or industrial operations.
 We’re committed to finding ways to allow these activities to continue with minimal impact.
 Once commissioned, transmission lines do not generally have a significant impact on farming operations.
 While there will be some restrictions within the easement, farmers will still be able to grow crops and graze livestock.
 Some activities may be subject to certain requirements to ensure the safe operation of the transmission network.